Elvis Andrus Player Props: White Sox vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.61 team ERA ranks 25th across all league pitching staffs.
+- The Cardinals have the 25th-ranked team ERA across all MLB pitching staffs (4.59).

-- Cardinals pitchers combine to give up the second-fewest home runs in baseball (85 total, one per game).
+- Cardinals pitchers combine to allow 87 home runs (one per game), the second-fewest in the league.

-- Montgomery makes the start for the Cardinals, his 18th of the season.
-He is 6-7 with a 3.28 ERA and 91 strikeouts in 98 2/3 innings pitched.
+- The Cardinals will send Matz (0-7) to the mound to make his 11th start of the season.
+He is 0-7 with a 5.02 ERA and 60 strikeouts through 66 1/3 innings pitched.

-- The left-hander's last appearance came on Sunday against the New York Yankees, when he went 6 2/3 innings, surrendering no earned runs while allowing two hits.
+- His most recent time out came in relief on Wednesday when the lefty threw 2 1/3 innings against the Miami Marlins, surrendering two earned runs while giving up three hits.

+- In 18 games this season, the 32-year-old has put up an ERA of 5.02, with 8.1 strikeouts per nine innings.
+Opponents are hitting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.